Veterans Benefits

 The Department of Veterans Affairs (VA) operates a number of programs providing financial, medical, and other assistance to veterans.
 Eligibility for these benefits sometimes depends on financial need or time of service.
-For older veterans, three major benefit programs are of particular value: disability compensation, veterans pensions, and free or low-cost medical care through VA hospitals and medical facilities.
+For older veterans, three major benefit programs are of particular value: disability compensation, VA pension, and free or low-cost medical care through VA hospitals and medical facilities.
+The VA also provides home loans, educational opportunities, and legal protections for veterans.

 Learn about various ways to avoid a foreclosure if you have a VA loan.